Your cart looks a little empty!Continue Shopping

 Food Pairings Based on the Alcohol Content of Wine

 Everyone interprets the taste of alcohol differently.
-While some might think it's astringent and bitter, others find its bite to be wonderfully refreshing.
-Still, wines with high alcohol content tend to taste bolder and leave a thicker sensation on the palate, while lower-alcohol wines have a crisper and lighter mouthfeel.
+While some might find it astringent and bitter, others find its bite wonderfully refreshing.
+Wines with high alcohol content tend to taste bolder and leave a thicker sensation on the palate, while lower-alcohol wines have a crisper and lighter mouthfeel.
 (FYI, feel free to check out our guide on wine terms for more fancy-pants ways to describe wine.)

 Now that you have a clearer understanding about the nuances between different wines and their alcohol levels, let's get down to how you want to serve them with your favorite foods.
 As always, have fun and don't be afraid to experiment.
 Use these handy tips for your next wine-tasting party.